klaudiosinani/singlie/readme.md

 - Type: `Integer`

-Can be an integer corresponding a list index.
+Can be an integer corresponding to a list index.

 ```js
 list.append('A', 'B');